Architecture

 Key concepts:

-• Providers -- Subprocesses or containers exposing tools via JSON-RPC
+• MCP servers -- Subprocesses or containers exposing tools via JSON-RPC

 • State machine -- COLD -> INITIALIZING -> READY -> DEGRADED -> DEAD